Skip to content

 Table of Contents

 Your intellectual property materials are valuable assets for your company.
 Your confidential information specific to your business is priceless information that your competitors would love to know.
 Therefore, suppose an employee in your company was to share this information.
 In that case, it could be highly damaging to your business.
 For example, it can cause lost sales or loss of reputation.
-This article will explore what you can do to protect your UK business against an employee stealing your intellectual property.
+This article will explore how to protect your UK business against an employee stealing your IP.

 A Current Employee Is Stealing IP